Exclusively pumping, also known as Eping, is a way for a mother to continue to give her baby breast milk when breastfeeding has failed or is delayed.

 by: Rinda (exclusive pumper)

-"Well, I was under the impression that, yes, if I were to warm refrigerated milk, then it is only good for an hour, so it is best to serve in 2oz portions.
-But if I am using freshly pumped milk that I accumulated in 6-8oz portions and have not put in the refrigerator, then it is good for 4-6 hours depending on the room temp.
+"Well, I was under the impression that, yes, if I were to warm refrigerated milk, then it is only suitable for an hour, so it is best to serve in 2oz portions.
+But if I am using freshly pumped milk that I accumulated in 6-8oz portions and have not put in the refrigerator, then it is suitable for 4-6 hours depending on the room temp.

 I have not changed my diet at all.
 I don't think it is reflux because he does not spit or throw up more than usual.
 I am starting to think he may have an allergy because he also has a rash of tiny bumps along his neck and chest.
-He no longer has diarrhea, but green stools with lots of mucus in it.
+He no longer has diarrhea but green stools with lots of mucus.

-I am starting to get discouraged, I so badly wanted to breastfeed, and it was so frustrating for both me and my baby when he could not latch.
+I am starting to get discouraged, I so badly wanted to breastfeed, and it was frustrating for my baby and me when he could not latch.
 I wish to provide him with all the benefits of breast milk, but pumping exclusively is very hard, time-consuming, and takes a lot of dedication - especially since I am starting to work part-time again.

-Now that I am having problems with breast milk allergies - having to adjust my diet (like cutting out dairy) seems to be another battle.
+Now that I am having problems with breast milk allergies adjusting my diet (like cutting out dairy) seems to be another battle.

-I am starting to lose hope and considering formula, but feel like a bad mom.
+I am starting to lose hope and consider formula, but I feel like a bad mom.
 Not to mention all of the frozen milk I have stored so far.
 Could that all go to waste if he has allergies to dairy?"

 Re: My thoughts